moiseslopesdasilva708811-ai/MLOps-Salary-Prediction-Dataset/README.md

-# 💰 Pipeline MLOps: Adult Census Income Prediction
+# 💰 MLOps Pipeline: Adult Census Income Prediction

-Este repositório apresenta uma solução completa de **Machine Learning com práticas de MLOps** para classificação de renda utilizando o dataset **Adult Census Income**.
+This repository presents a complete **Machine Learning + MLOps** solution for income classification using the **Adult Census Income Dataset**.

-O objetivo do modelo é prever se a renda anual de um indivíduo excede **US$ 50.000**, utilizando uma arquitetura baseada em **Redes Neurais Multilayer Perceptron (MLP)**.
+The main objective of this project is to predict whether an individual's annual income exceeds **$50K/year** using a **Multilayer Perceptron (MLP)** neural network architecture.

-Além do treinamento do modelo, o projeto também enfatiza:
+Beyond model training, this project also emphasizes:

-- Engenharia de Dados
+- Data Engineering
-- Limpeza Estatística
+- Statistical Data Cleaning
-- Seleção Inteligente de Atributos
+- Intelligent Feature Selection
-- Rastreabilidade de Experimentos
+- Experiment Tracking
-- Versionamento de Modelos
+- Model Versioning
-- Monitoramento em Nuvem com Weights & Biases
+- Cloud Monitoring with Weights & Biases

 ---